noudess/docs-main/Lua-Entity-List.md

-Lua_EntityList is a class exported to Lua that represent the EntityList object from EQEmu.
+EntityList is a class exported to Lua that represent the EntityList object from EQEmu.

 [Return to the Lua API](Lua-API)